teebes/herald/README.md

-# Herald, frontend for Writtn Realms.
+# Herald, the frontend for Written Realms.

 Herald is the code for the game of https://writtenrealms.com, as well as its world editor.
 It is written in [Vue.js](https://vuejs.org/), using [TypeScript](https://www.typescriptlang.org/) and